SSIS (RSS)

 SQL Server 2008 CTP Available!

-The June CTP of SQL Server 2008 (the database server formerly known as Katmai) at Microsoft Connect!
+The June CTP of SQL Server 2008 (the database server formerly known as Katmai) at !

 Registration is required.
 You must also complete a three-question survey.